Personal Growth

 A man from Texas recently sued his date for a $17.31 refund after what he called a “first date from hell.”
 He claims the woman he took to see Guardians of the Galaxy, Volume 2 in 3D texted throughout the film, which just so happens to be one of his biggest pet peeves.

-“While damages sought are modest, the principle is important, as defendant’s behavior is a threat to civilized society,” his petition said, according to CNN.
+“While damages sought are modest, the principle is important, as the defendant’s behavior is a threat to well-mannered society,” his petition said, according to CNN.

 Everyone is Equal

-One of the biggest perks of today’s dating scene is that there are no expectations of what the man or woman should do.
+One of the biggest perks of today’s dating scene is that there are no expectations of what a man or woman should do.
 Women no longer have to wait for men to ask them out.
 Men are not expected to foot the bill for every date.
-Instead, anyone can take charge and anyone can plan and pay for a date.
+Instead, anyone can take charge and plan and pay for a date.

 It’s also true that more and more women are independent and flourish in this state of independence.
-In the past, relationships and marriages were seen as the culmination of a woman’s life.
+In the past, relationships and marriages were the culmination of a woman’s life.
 Relationships led to marriage, which in turn led to motherhood.
-Now, it’s okay to wait and be selective, which is great news for women, too.
+Now, it’s okay to wait and be selective, which is excellent news for women.

-Finally, this greater sense of equality also means that women can go on many dates and pursue multiple relationships without fear of facing any sort of backlash.
-No one’s reputation is at stake if they date multiple people.
+Finally, this greater sense of equality also means that women can go on many dates and pursue multiple relationships without fear of backlash.
+No one’s reputation is at stake if they date various people.
 It’s all part of today’s dating scene, and there’s no harm in exploring who you are and what you want.

 modern-day dating